 Mushrooms to the rescue!

-Hokto mushrooms can contribute much in terms of beneficial nutrients, especially those found to help the body fight infection.
+Hokto mushrooms can contribute in terms of beneficial nutrients, especially those found to help the body fight infection.
 Mushrooms uniquely provide a natural source of vitamin D and are the only “plant” to make that claim.
 Similar to the way that humans absorb sunlight and convert it to vitamin D, mushrooms contain a plant sterol—ergosterol—that converts to vitamin D2 when exposed to ultraviolet light.
 Emerging research identifies vitamin D in playing a key role in immune function.

 A notable source of B vitamins, phosphorus, magnesium, potassium and selenium, mushrooms also provide a significant source of fiber, with a 3 full grams in a typical 3.5 ounce serving.